No love match for Germany in Merkel's third grand coalition

-BERLIN (Reuters) - Chancellor Angela Merkel and her partners met to formally sign their agreement on a new “grand coalition” government on Monday and admitted it was a political necessity, not a “love match”.
+BERLIN (Reuters) - Chancellor Angela Merkel and her partners met to formally sign their agreement on a new“grand coalition” government on Monday and admitted it was a political necessity, not a“love match”.

 At a news conference before signing the deal with the leaders of her Bavarian sister party and the centre-left Social Democrats (SPD), Merkel was asked if their stern faces boded ill for the new coalition.

 “I can also look friendly,” Merkel joked, drawing laughter.
-She added that the “grand coalition”, Germany’s fourth and her third, faced an array of global challenges, including new trade sanctions planned by the United States.
+She added that the“grand coalition”, Germany’s fourth and her third, faced an array of global challenges, including new trade sanctions planned by the United States.

 “We need Europe, a Europe that shares the same values and that acts jointly ... to deal with many of the big problems facing humanity, beginning with climate protection to fair trade to fighting the causes of migration,” she said.